NordicHPC/sonar/README.rst

   Subcommands:

-      snap      Take a snapshot of the system.
+      probe     Take a snapshot of the system.
 Run this on every node and often (e.g. every 20 minutes).
       map       Parse the system snapshots and map applications.
 Run this only once centrally and typically once a day.